-So, if you’re working with a small restaurant that is dealing with food, then you now have a goldmine of potential links that are local to your space, even if you aren’t providing the same type of food.
+If you’re working with a small restaurant, you now have a goldmine of potential links that are local to your space, even if you aren’t providing the same type of food.

-When you’re going through these lists you will find links that are completely unrelated or unobtainable.
-But that’s OK.
+When you’re going through these lists, you will find links that are completely unrelated or unobtainable.
+But that’s okay.

 The whole point of this exercise is to find the few diamonds in the rough and build connections with those in the local area who have some influence when possible.